omines/datatables-bundle/docs/source/index.html.md

 Excel and CSV are nice but there are other formats you may want to export to.
 You can support this by implementing the [Omines\DataTablesBundle\Exporter\DataTableExporterInterface](https://github.com/omines/datatables-bundle/blob/master/src/Exporter/DataTableExporterInterface.php) in a class of your own.
-You will need to register this class as service in Symfony as well and the service needs to be tagged with `datatables.exporter`.
+You will need to register this class as service in Symfony as well and the service needs to be tagged with `datatables.exporter` (this should be done automatically if you have [autoconfigure](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option) turned on).

 # Legal